cmb69/uploader_xh/README.md

 Otherwise the disk space of your server might be quickly filled up with useless or even dangerous files.

+Note that without a user session having been started, any file upload is forbidden.

 To display the upload widget insert in the content:

     {{{uploader('%TYPE%', '%SUBDIR%', '%RESIZE%')}}}